Women's Peace Train: Kampala, Uganda to Johannesburg, South Africa (2002)

 Women from Pro-Femmes Rwanda brought the peace torch donated by the United Nations Development Fund for Women to Kampala, Uganda, where the train left on 16 August.
 The train traveled east to Malaba, Kenya, stopping in Jinja, Iganga, and Tororo, Uganda, the final stop for the Ugandan delegation.
 At Malaba, Christine Debo, the Ugandan torch bearer, disembarked and passed the torch to Caroline Waluchio, the Kenyan torchbearer.
 The train then stopped briefly in Nakuru and Limuru, before arriving on the outskirts of Nairobi.
 At the Kibera station, a delegation of Sudanese refugees and Nubi women asked to share their stories and were invited to board the train as passengers.
 Over 2,000 people met the train as it arrived at the Nairobi platform to attend the ceremonies.
 Continuing through Taita–Taveta County, when the train reached the border between Taveta, Kenya and Holili, Tanzania it was discovered that the passengers had to be ferried by bus to Holili for the ceremonies because the town was not on the railway line.
 Mary Mbandi, who had received the torch in Nairobi passed on the torch to Asha Migiro, the Tanzanian Minister for Gender and Community Development.
 Because of a serious accident on the Dar-Es-Salaam-Morogoro line, which killed 200 people, the passengers had to travel by motorcade overnight to reach Dar es Salaam.
 There they boarded the TAZARA Railway's train to Kapiri Mposhi in Zambia.
-The train passed though Lusaka, but on the way to Livingstone, the train derailed because of a break in the track.
+The train passed through Lusaka, but on the way to Livingstone, the train derailed because of a break in the track.
 Buses shuttled the passengers to Livingstone and National Railways of Zimbabwe agreed to pick up the passengers there to take them to Victoria Falls, Zimbabwe, for the handing-off ceremonies.
 At Livingstone, the Zambian torchbearer handed the torch off to the mayor of Livingstone, who in turn passed it to the Zimbabwean carrier at Victoria Falls.